panozzaj/recipes/gourmet-mac-and-cheese.markdown

 ## Ingredients

-These ingredients are doubled for the original because that is how much I make.
+These ingredients are doubled from the original because that is how much I make.

 * 2 lbs uncooked spiral tube-shaped pasta
 * 2 teaspoons olive oil